Scholarship Options for the Dominican Republic

 Scholarship Programs

-The Dominican Republic is renowned for its tropical rainforests and for this reason attracts those students whose research and majors are in botany, ecology and sustainable development.
+The Dominican Republic is renowned for its tropical rain-forests and for this reason attracts those students whose research and majors are in botany, ecology and sustainable development.
 The Garden Club of America is not only active locally, but also provides very generous scholarships and fellowships.
-The GCA Awards in Tropical Botany offers graduate students the chance to work abroad in a tropical rainforest location, including the Dominican Republic.
-Eligible applicants compete for up to $5,500 for a year abroad.
+The Arundel Scholarship is a 5 year incentive grant for $5,000 a year to doctoral students who are conducting independent studies in the tropics.
+That’s a grant of $50,000!!
+The purpose of this grant is to give a greater number of botanists field experience to help preserve tropical rain-forests.

 The Organization of American States oversees a consortium of member countries, including the Dominican Republic.
 The organization is focused on collaborative exchange and U.S. students enrolled in participating colleges and universities may be eligible for fellowships.
 Applications are accepted from undergraduate and graduate students.
 Consideration of applicant’s economic status figures in award amounts.

-Love the sea?
+Do you love being on open water?
 If you are a marine biology, oceanography or related major, you could find yourself studying first-hand the diverse ecology of the Caribbean on board a ship for the Sea Semester.
-The unique in situ curriculum is the brainchild of Sea Education Association (SEA) in Woods Hole, Massachusetts.
+This unique curriculum is the brainchild of Sea Education Association (SEA) in Woods Hole, Massachusetts.
 Participants study a number of ocean regions, including the Caribbean and the Dominican Republic.
 SEA is not for everyone and the program is costly.
-In order to allow highly talented students even those whose financial resources are spent, SEA provides scholarships to quite a number of their applicants based on a combination of academic record and financial need.
+In order to allow highly talented students who can’t afford this program, SEA provides scholarships to quite a number of their applicants based on a combination of academic record and financial need.
+For instance, their Presidential Scholarship offers $7,500 to a student who has exemplified academic excellence, community service, and leadership ability.